 The Annual Mass Impact Day of Service brings students, staff, faculty, and alumni together to serve and give back to our surrounding communities by working alongside community partners to complete service projects ranging from clean-up, gardening, painting, and companionship for the elderly.
 Last year, our day of service attracted 400 volunteers and 39 community organizations.

-Students, Faculty, and Staff interested in participating as volunteers, must register on the Volunteer UMass Database.
+Students, Faculty, and Staff interested in participating as volunteers, must sign in to Campus Pulse, then select a Mass Impact Volunteer Opportunity on the Volunteer UMass Events page.

 Please Note* If registering your student organization or as part of a group/team, please indicate this on the registration form.
 Write the team/group or organization name in the field provided – each member of your team/organization participating in Mass Impact must also register.